Renault 5 Turbo: Design

+Instead of the rear bench-seat is the engine compartment, housing a turbo-charged engine, far more powerful than in any other R5, longitudinally mounted ahead of the gearbox, driving a pair of very wide rear wheels, housed in rear quarter panels, widened by 11.25 cm, featuring near full-height air-intake grilles on their leading edges, as well as hot air exit vents to the left and right of the respective (standard) tail-light units.
+Behind the engine compartment, a surprisingly usable luggage compartment was, as usual, accessible through the rear hatch.
+The nose of the car, however lost much of its function.
+The now wider spare wheel stayed under the hood, and air entering through the front grille was let out via vents in the bonnet, perhaps adding some downforce.

+In the interior remained only two sporty front bucket seats, and occupants faced an avant-garde restyled dashboard, including an asymmetrical steering wheel.
+Series one units were typically red with blue interior upholstery.
+The alternative was the reverse.

 The first 400 production 5 Turbos were made to comply with Group 4 homologation to allow the car to compete in international rallies, and were manufactured at the Alpine factory in Dieppe.
 Many parts later transferred to the Alpine A310, such as the suspension or alloy wheel set.

 Renault 5 Turbo 2

-Once the homologation models were produced, a second version named Turbo 2 was introduced using more stock Renault 5 parts replacing many of the light-alloy components in the original 5 Turbo version, and dropping the specific Bertone seats and dashboard for the interior of the R5 Alpine.
+Once the homologation models were produced, a second version named Turbo 2 was introduced using more standard Renault 5 parts replacing many of the light-alloy components in the original 5 Turbo version, and dropping the specific Bertone seats and dashboard for the interior of the R5 Alpine.
 Many parts also became dark grey rather than the iconic red or blue.

-The Turbo 2 was less expensive, but had nearly the same levels of performance, with a top speed of 200 km/h and 0–100 km/h (62 mph) in 6.9 seconds.
+The Turbo 2 was cheaper but had nearly the same levels of performance, with a top speed of 200 km/h and 0–100 km/h (62 mph) in 6.9 seconds.
 To differentiate it from the Turbo 2, the original 5 Turbo is often referred as "Turbo 1".

+Although the Turbo 2 is not known as a Homologation special, 200 cars were made to homologate the car for the new Group B class.
+Known by the '8221' number in the chassis VIN, these featured an alloy-roof, a larger 1437cc engine, as well as a range of additional aerodynamic and geometry changes which allowed them to homologate the car that would compete against the Lancia Stratos and the Audi Quattro in Group B rally class.

 The concept of a mid-engined small Renault returned with the 1998 announcement of the Renault Clio V6.